- Exercise & Fitness

 Sitting Disease is Here

-Exercise is the number one activity that will lengthen your life and keep you vital into your golden years.
-Ignoring this aspect of your life and living as a couch potato will steal the years away from you.
+Regular exercise is the number one activity that will lengthen your life and keep you vital into your golden years.
+Ignoring this by living your life as a couch potato will steal the years away from you.
+People don't become feeble because they are old necessarily, they become feeble because they stop moving!

-We were made to walk and run.
+Humans were made to walk and run.
 We must remember that we are hunter/gatherers and we also had to run from potential predators.
 A lot has changed since those days but our biology has changed little.
-It is highly recommended, particularly if you sit at a desk all day, to get up and walk around at least once every hour.
+It is highly recommended, particularly if you sit at a desk all day, to get up and walk around at least once every hour and even more often if your job allows.

 Count your steps!